Unorthodox Hotel Space Repurposing to Create New Profit Centers

 The initial aim for this venture was to make find a use for an empty space.
 For this, the property passed in flying colors!
 The hotel now benefits by having a stable, established tenant in addition to one that created a symbiotic relationship with the year-round occupancy bolstered by arbitration parties and the abovementioned ‘ripple effect’.

 Everyone wins!
 So the next time one of your ancillary revenue streams is faltering, you don’t always have to turn to F&B or spa for the answer.
 My hope is that you will learn from this unorthodox example and apply it to your own property’s unique situation and circumstances.
 Try a more create approach to further differentiate your property and, hopefully, maximize profits.

 Article by Stephen Darling, originally published in Hotel Executive on March 21, 2016.

-Stephen Darling is principal of Stephen Darling Hospitality Consulting Inc. and a Vancouver–based partner of Cayuga Hospitality Consultants, working with national and international clients on hotel development and operations.
-Stephen has consulted on several North American mixed-use developments in the luxury sector and was a senior member of the teams that brought Mandarin Oriental and Shangri-La to North America.
+Stephen Darling is principal of Stephen Darling Hospitality Consulting Inc. and a Vancouver–based partner of Cayuga Hospitality Consultants.
+His focus is working with national and international clients on hotel development and operations.
+Stephen has consulted on several North American mixed-use developments in the luxury sector.
+He was a senior member of the teams that brought Mandarin Oriental and Shangri-La to North America.
 He is also certified as an independent board director and a member of the Cornell Hotel Society.
-Mr. Darling can be contacted at firstname.lastname@example.org Please visit www.stephendarling.com for more information.